akullpp/awesome-java/README.md

 *Distributed transactions provide a mechanism for ensuring consistency of data updates in the presence of concurrent access and partial failures.*

-* [Atomikos](https://www.atomikos.com) - Provides transactions for REST, SOA and microservices, also with support for JTA and XA.
+* [Atomikos](https://www.atomikos.com) - Provides transactions for REST, SOA and microservices with support for JTA and XA.
-* [Bitronix](https://github.com/bitronix/btm) - A simple but complete implementation of the JTA 1.1 API..
+* [Bitronix](https://github.com/bitronix/btm) - A simple but complete implementation of the JTA 1.1 API.
 * [Narayana](http://narayana.io) - Provides support for traditional ACID and compensation transactions, also complies with JTA, JTS and other standards.
-(Previous called Arjuna Transactions).

 ## Distribution